-There are three licenses available for WP Migrate DB Pro: Personal, Developer, and Elite.
+There are three licenses available for WP Migrate DB Pro: Personal, Side Hustle, and Developer.

 All versions come with all features and updates for a single user, whom can then also take advantage of the integrated support services (note: there isn’t currently an option to add or allow other team members to ask for support).

-A personal license retails at $90 and allows use on up to 12 websites.
-The developer license costs $199 and allows use on up to 100 websites, and the elite license costs $450 and allows use on up to a whopping 200 websites.
-Both the developer and elite licenses add support for WordPress multisite and include Media Files and CLI Addon.
+A personal license retails at $99 and allows use on up to one website.
+The mid-level “Side Hustle” license costs $139 and allows use on up to four websites, and the developer license costs $249 and allows use on up to a thirty websites – plus gives support for WordPress multisite and includes Media Files and CLI Addon.

 In addition to the pro-version, there’s also a free version of the plugin available.
 In comparison to the pro-version however, it’s really very limited, since it only allows you to save a backup of your website — and cannot be used to push or pull a database, which is of course the main selling point of the pro-version.
 Furthermore, the free version neither lets you choose which tables to backup or gives you the ability to exclude certain post types.